LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_load_2.rst.txt

 Compiles to disk and then loads to memory a :term:`source file` or a list of source files using a list of compiler flags.
 The Logtalk source file name extension (by default, ``.lgt``) can be omitted.
+Source file paths can be absolute, relative to the current directory, or use library notation.
 Compiler flags are represented as *flag(value)*.
 This predicate can also be used to compile Prolog source files as Logtalk source code.
 When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a Prolog source file extension.
 If that fails, the compiler tries to use the file name as-is.
-For a description of the available compiler flags, please consult the :ref:`programming_flags` section in the User Manual.
-Source file paths can be absolute, relative to the current directory, or use library notation.
+For a description of the available compiler flags, please see the :ref:`programming_flags` section in the User Manual.

 When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
 When the calls